tim-koehler/Helm-Intellisense/README.md

 # Helm-Intellisense [![Installs](https://vsmarketplacebadge.apphb.com/installs-short/tim-koehler.Helm-Intellisense.svg)](https://marketplace.visualstudio.com/items?itemName=tim-koehler.Helm-Intellisense.svg)

 - This simple extension provides intellisense for helm-templates.
 The `values.yaml` file of the chart will be read and evaluated automatically to provide intellisense.
+- Autocomplete will also work for all `Named Templates` defined in the `_helpers.tpl`.
-- Compatible with Windows and Linux/Unix
+- Compatible with Windows and Linux/Unix.
 - Support for custom named value files is provided(see settings section below).
 - Lint command to validate correct values templating.
 - Support and autocomplete for `yaml` anchors and labels
 - The extension is compatible with the `Kubernetes` extension.
-- Working with language type  `yaml` and `helm-template`
+- Working with language type  `yaml` and `helm-template`.

 ![feature X](images/demo.gif)